The

 But as well as the sheer pleasure of opening your mouth and belting

-out a tune, there's also evidence to show that singing can have a
+out a tune, there's also evidence to show that singing can have a tangible

-self-esteem.
-A great deal of research is being done into music and
+deal of research is being done into music and medicine and how music

-medicine and how music can ameliorate pain."
+can ameliorate pain."

-Indeed, research published in the Journal of Music Therapy in 2004
+Indeed, research published in the Journal of Music Therapy in 2004 suggested

 Colette Hiller, director of Sing The Nation, is convinced that singing

-with other people can help individuals connect to each other, and
+with other people can help individuals connect to each other, and to

-feeling of connection."
-She cites some research in Italy that
+She cites some research in Italy that demonstrated a link between the

-demonstrated a link between the vigor of local choirs and the level
+vigor of local choirs and the level of civic engagement.

-Nikki Slade, who runs chanting and voice-work classes for everyone
+Nikki Slade, who runs chanting and voice-work classes for everyone from

-and expressive," she says, "but it's something that has
+she says, "but it's something that has been lost on a day-to-day

 You need only watch the evolving behavior of your friends at a karaoke